 Should you decide to withdraw from the HIT program for any reason, an appointment needs to be made with your faculty advisor to discuss the situation.
 It is the responsibility of the student to follow the official college policy for withdrawal.
 Please note: Before withdrawing from the program due to personal problems, please come talk to the instructor or advisor.
-Instead of withdrawing from the courses or program, it is possible to delay completion of the course.
+Instead of withdrawing from the courses or program, it is possible to delay completion of the course by temporary accommodation with the Program Coordinator of HIT for approval.